schematics/schematics/README.md

                 raise DictPunch('MD5 value is not hex',
                                 self.field_name, value)

-Back to validation...
+## Back to validation...

-It's possible we don't want to instantiate a bunch of objects just to validate some fields, so let's see what it looks like to use a more typical process: go from python dictionary into a validated mongo bson structure via a DictShield Document definition.
+It's possible we don't want to instantiate a bunch of objects just to validate some fields, so let's see what it looks like to use a more typical process: go from Python dictionary, as we might get straight after parsing json, into a type-validated Document dictionary.

 Remember the `User` class we defined earlier?